EVAG3/google_place_example_with_springMVC_and_angularjs/README.md

 # Google Place example with

+## [Important] Give an valid Google Place API Key before you run the application

 ## 1 General introduction
 This application demonstrate how to use Google Place with Spring MVC and AngularJS.
 The Spring MVC part is generally referenced from: http://www.java2blog.com/2016/03/angularjs-restful-web-service-example.html